rotorvideos/developer-docs/source/includes/_react_js.md

 yarn add @rotorvideos/react
 ```

-To install the package, you need to add the NPM Registry token to your `.npmrc` file.
-You can find the token your
+To install the package, you need to add the NPM Registry configuration to your `.npmrc` file.
+You can find the config in your
 Partners Dashboard.
 And then you can install the package using `npm` or `yarn`.

 ## RotorVideosProvider